nbay13/toilkit/docs/index.md

 └───toil_output
 ```

-The last thing to do is rename the `toil-rnaseq` outputs with UUIDs back to our sample names using `toil-rename`.
+The last thing to do is rename the `toil-rnaseq` output files with UUIDs back to our sample names using `toil-rename`.
 Currently this command **must** come after `toil-combine` because it expects UUID outputs

 ```bash
 # note: currently this command operates in the current working directory.
 Let's assume we `cd` into *../nbayley/toil_output/*